Fantasy Points Logo - Wordmark

 Sit ‘Em

 Jerome Ford – Running behind a beat up offensive line and with a quarterback that has lost his talent, Ford has been relegated to a roster clogger.
-RB Nick Chubb returned to limited practice last week and he’s nearing a return.
+RB Nick Chubb returned to limited practice but he won’t be called up to the active roster this week.
+Chubb will make his debut in Week 7.
 Cleveland has the third-lowest implied team total (16.8 points), tied with Las Vegas.
-D’Onta Foreman mixed in for 9/44 rushing last week, but he’s questionable to play with a knee injury.
+D’Onta Foreman mixed in for 9/44 rushing last week.

 Jerry Jeudy